yami2200/visualnovelcreator/README.md

-# 🎨🧱 Visual Novel Maker
+# 🎨🧱 Visual Novel Creator

 ## ⭐ Getting started

->Visual Novel Maker is an application/game engine to make Visual Novel games.
+>Visual Novel Creator is an application/game engine to make Visual Novel games.

 ## 📚 Manage your assets :
 >For every project, you will be able to manage & list all your assets.
 Import new assets, edit & delete old ones ...